BrentSeidel/PDP-11/macro-11/README.md

 containing the string.
 The routines and data are spread across a number of files.

+## FILES.MAC
+This file contains routines relating to the RSTS/E file system.

 ## GLOBAL.MAC
 This file contains global data that is used by some of the routines.